MNabegh/Getting-and-Cleaning-data-course-project/CodeBook.md

 All measurements are floating-point values, normalised and bounded within [-1,1].

-All the measurements in the `tidy_dataset.txt` file are the mean of all the recorded values.
+All the measurements in the `tidy_data.txt` file are the mean of all the recorded values.

 Some Magnitudes are three dimensional X, Y and Z.